kparkov/diceless/README.md

 I accept pull requests after review, and the review will require that:

 - The TS lint configuration is respected.
 - Non-components / library classes are unit tested.
+I haven't quite figured out how to effectively unit test React components.